 People without Extra Help generally face a premium penalty (higher monthly premium) if they delayed their enrollment into Part D, meaning that they didn’t enroll when they were initially eligible and didn’t have “creditable coverage.”
 Extra Help recipients do not have to worry about this problem – the late enrollment penalty provision does not apply to them.
 See more here about Late Enrollment Penalties.

 Sometimes there are lengthy delays between the date that someone is approved for Medicaid or a Medicare Savings Program and when that information is formally conveyed to the Part D plan by CMS.
 As a practical matter, this often results in beneficiaries being charged co-pays, premiums and/or deductibles that they can't afford and shouldn't have to pay.

-To protect LIS beneficiaries, CMS has a "Best Available Evidence" policy which requires plans to accept alternative forms of proof of someone's LIS status and adjust the person's cost-sharing obligation accordingly.
-LIS beneficiaries who are being charged improperly should be sure to contact their plan and provide proof of their LIS status.
-If the plan still won't recognize their LIS status, the person or their advocate should file a complaint with the CMS regional office.
+To protect Extra Help beneficiaries, CMS has a "Best Available Evidence" policy which requires plans to accept alternative forms of proof of Extra Help status and adjust the person's cost-sharing obligation accordingly.
+Those beneficiaries who are being charged improperly should be sure to contact their plan and provide proof of their Extra Help status.
+The documentation might be a Notice from the local Medicaid program approving Medicaid or a Medicare Savings Program.
+If the plan still won't recognize their Extra Help status, the person or their advocate should file a complaint with the CMS regional office.

 The federal regulations governing the Low Income Subsidy program can be found at 42 CFR Subpart P (sections 423.771 through 423.800).

 Also, CMS guidance on the LIS provisions in Chapter 13 of its Medicare Prescription Drug Benefit Manual.